Send-Decision API vs. Traditional Email Verification API

 InboxPolicy ships an MCP server exposing decide_send, verify_email, batch tools, and usage, so an agent can call it directly without a human wiring a dashboard integration.
 The REST API adds idempotency keys, per-item batch results, async batches up to 50,000 emails, and signed completion webhooks.

 For pay-per-call access, a keyless request returns HTTP 402 with machine-readable payment requirements.
-The agent pays $0.01 in USDC on Base via an X-PAYMENT header and gets back its decision plus an on-chain settlement receipt, no account, no API key.
+The agent pays $0.01 in USDC on Base via a PAYMENT-SIGNATURE header and gets back its decision plus an on-chain settlement receipt, no account, no API key.

 ProviderOutput typeEntry priceFree tierAgent-native (MCP / x402)Best for